Pawn, Buy, & Sell Jewelry in New York City

 Frequently Asked Questions About Pawning Jewelry

 One of the most common questions about jewelry is whether or not your jewelry is real.
 Whether we are discussing diamonds, gold, or silver.
-One of the easiest things to solve this is to go and get it either appraised or have a pawnbroker look at it.
+One of the easiest ways to solve this is to go and get it either appraised or have a pawnbroker look at it.
 But before that there are a few things you can do.
 Check the stamps on the jewelry to see what information was printed on the original piece.

 GF stands for gold-filled.
 This means a very small amount of gold was used when making the jewelry.
 It is usually pressure bonded to the surface of the jewelry.
 By weight, gold-filled jewelry usually contains 5% gold or 1/20.
 Unfortunately, over time the gold surface can get rubbed off, decreasing the gold amount even further.